BryantSteed/projectRSA/rsa-project-report.md

 To do my theoretical analysis.
 I will simply analyze each function and give my best theoretical calculation of the time complexity.

-For the emperical analysis, I will track the time using python's time library.
+For the empirical analysis, I will track the time using python's time library.
 I will use matplotlib to display the data and see if I can predict the order of growth f(x).
 I may do this for several orders of growth.
-After that, I will calcualte the constant of proportionality by simply diving the emperical value / function value.
+After that, I will calculate the constant of proportionality by simply diving the empirical value / function value.
 I will sum these constants and average them to get a constant of proportionality just as is shown in the instructions.

 ### Theoretical Analysis - Encrypt and Decrypt